-See how Montana beef farmers and ranchers are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.
+See how beef farmers and ranchers in Montana are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.

 Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way by using the latest technology and resources.
 Today, there are more than 2.5 million cattle and over 11,000 cattle farms and ranches in Montana.
 Learn more about Montana's beef farmers and ranchers who are raising beef from pasture to plate.